 What Should Your PreWorkout Routine Look Like?

-Sleep is not only essential for great fitness results, but it’s also a key part of living a healthy life.
-Science has repeatedly shown us that sleep is vital and plays a big role in all aspects of health and wellbeing.
+Sleep is not only essential for great fitness, but it’s also a key part of living a healthy life.
+Science has repeatedly shown us that sleep is vital and plays a big role in all aspects of health and well-being.
 Sleep keeps your brain working properly.
 It helps your body recharge, and it can help support your immune system.
-Sleep maintains a healthy balance of hormones that play a big role in weight management.
+Sleep can help to maintain healthy hormone levels that play a big role in weight management.
 It almost goes without saying that having appropriate levels of sleep also gives you more energy.

 So, how much sleep does science say you should get?
 The general rule is that adults need seven to eight hours a day.
 But that’s not a hard and fast rule because each person is different, and each day might be a little different.
 You can easily go with six hours of sleep and be fine one day, and some people can do that every day.
 Other people need nine hours of sleep each night to feel completely rested.
 Let’s just say the goal is seven to eight, but you do you.